-Nine people injured after boat crash on Queenstown's Shotover River
+Thai, Canadian tourists injured after boat crash on Queenstown's Shotover River

-Nine people have been injured in a jet boat crash on Queenstown's Shotover River in Skippers Canyon.
+Nine people, several of whom were tourists, have been injured in a jet boat crash on Queenstown's Shotover River in Skippers Canyon.

-About 10 people were onboard the boat when it crashed into a wall while riding the Shotover River just after 10am.
+About 10 people were onboard the boat when it crashed into rocks while riding the Shotover River just after 10am.

+Skippers Canyon Jet marketing manager Gavin Larsen said the group were roughly half way through the trip down the river when the incident occurred.

+The boat made contact with some rocks, he said, which brought it to a stop.

 The Swift Water Rescue Team was initially on standby, but have since been stood down.